ttakayanagi3/bdah_simper/README.md

 # SimPer: Simple Self-Supervised Learning of Periodic Targets paper reproduction
-This repository was created as part of an assignment for Georgia Tech's OMSCS course CSE 6250: Big Data for Health Informatics.
-For more information, visit: CSE 6250: Big Data for Health Informatics
+This repository was created as part of an assignment for Georgia Tech's OMSCS course [CSE 6250: Big Data for Health Informatics](https://omscs.gatech.edu/cse-8803-special-topics-big-data-for-health-informatics).
 We attempted to replicate the Original Paper using PyTorch.
 We will conduct the learning of Periodic features using the SimPer Framework, targeting the Rotating Digits dataset.

 Original Paper Link